Steve Jobs Tried To Warn Mark Zuckerberg About Privacy In 2010 - Slashdot

 "[T]his means that not the data subject but 'friends' of the data subject are consenting to the use of personal data," wrote Schrems in the 2011 complaint, fleshing out consent concerns with Facebook's friends' data API.
 "Since an average facebook user has 130 friends, it is very likely that only one of the user's friends is installing some kind of spam or phishing application and is consenting to the use of all data of the data subject.
 There are many applications that do not need to access the users' friends personal data (e.g. games, quizzes, apps that only post things on the user's page) but Facebook Ireland does not offer a more limited level of access than 'all the basic information of all friends.'" [...]
 "The data subject is not given an unambiguous consent to the processing of personal data by applications (no opt-in).
 Even if a data subject is aware of this entire process, the data subject cannot foresee which application of which developer will be using which personal data in the future.
 Any form of consent can therefore never be specific," he added.
 It took Facebook from September 2012 until May 2014 and May 2015 to implement changes and tighten app permissions.

-He is sorely missed (Score:1, Insightful)
+He is sorely missed (Score:1, Interesting)

 One of the visionaries of our time.
 Spot on about privacy in this case.